waferbaby/usesthis/posts/frank.rausch.markdown

 Laptop portability is important to me - I previously had a maxed-out [11″ MacBook Air][macbook-air] (Late 2014).
 I think it was my favorite computer to date.
 Not only because it  had a much, much, much better keyboard than all current Apple laptops, but because it was so incredibly small and lightweight.

-Whenever I work at my desk, the MacBook Pro is tethered to an [LG UltraFine 5K][ultrafine-5k] monitor, a [Filco MajesTouch Ninja Tenkeyless][majestouch-ninja-tenkeyless] with Cherry MX Brown keys that I bought in 2013, and a [Logitech MX Master 2S][mx-master-2s].
+Whenever I work at my desk, the MacBook Pro is tethered to an [LG UltraFine 5K][ultrafine-5k] monitor, a [Filco MajesTouch Ninja Tenkeyless][majestouch-ninja] with Cherry MX Brown keys that I bought in 2013, and a [Logitech MX Master 2S][mx-master-2s].
 For my left hand, I have an [Apple Magic Trackpad 2][magic-trackpad-2].
 Yes, I use both pointing devices at the same time.
 Sounds weird, but I do my pointing with the right hand and my zooming and scrolling with my left hand.
 I highly recommend this setup.
 It feels super productive and professional and futuristic - and it puts less strain on the mousing hand.

 I have collected a few generations of iOS devices to test my apps.
 My main phone is an [iPhone X][iphone-x].